ROH World Six-Man Tag Team Championship: Belt designs

 The 2018–2024 design of the title.

 The original design of the ROH World Six-Man Tag Team Championship, making its debut in 2016, was similar to the WCW World Six-Man Tag Team Championship, but with different wording on both the center and side plates, different coloring, and slightly different shaping of the title; similar in visual style to the original ROH World Television Championship design, from 2010 to 2012, and 2012 to 2017, respectively, although separating the belt from the other two designs, the Six-Man title plates were slightly wider, with two squares on the sides plate of the center piece.

 The championship belts were redesigned on New Year's day of 2018.
 In 2024, the championship belts were once again redesigned.
 The new design was debuted on AEW Dynamite by then champions, Bullet Club Gold (Jay White, Austin Gunn, and Colten Gunn).
 The championship belt has five plates, all in silver, on a black leather strap.
 The main plate is circular.
 The top of the plate features the current Ring of Honor logo.
 It has two black banners on the top and bottom.
 The top banner says "WORLD" with two stars on the left and right of the word, and the bottom banner say "CHAMPION" with one star on the left and right.
 The center of the plate features a black oval globe with red letters that says "6-MAN TAG TEAM" on it.
 It has two side plates on each side of the main plate.
 The inner side plates are rectangular and feature the current ROH logo at the top with a circle and a number 6 in red inside the circle.
 The outer side plates are also rectangular and again feature the current ROH logo but with a circle that says "WORLD 6-MAN TAG TEAM CHAMPIONS" inside the circle.
 It also features three red stars on the plate.

+Shane Taylor Promotions (Capt.
+Shawn Dean, Carlie Bravo and Shane Taylor) with the third (2024–present) design of the championship shortly after winning the titles at Death Before Dishonor 2025.

 During AEW's Dynasty: Zero Hour in April 2024, ROH World Six-Man Tag Team Champions Bullet Club Gold defeated The Acclaimed to win the AEW World Trios Championship, holding and defending both titles under the Unified World Trios Championship banner, using the standard AEW Trios belts, the ROH World Six-Man belts, and The Acclaimed's custom "scissoring" belts to represent the collective accolade.
 This would continue until July 2024 when Bullet Club Gold (who had since become known as the Bang Bang Gang) were stripped of the Unified World Trios Championship.
 This subsequently ended the unification of the AEW and ROH titles with the custom "scissoring" belts also being dropped.